-Pricing Supplement (To Prospectus dated December 31, 2019, Prospectus Supplement dated December 31, 2019 and Product Supplement EQUITY-1 dated January 3, 2020) Dated September 28, 2021

-Filed Pursuant to

-BofA Finance LLC \$7,007,820 Capped GEARS

-Linked to an Unequally Weighted Basket of Five Indices Due November 30, 2022

-Fully and Unconditionally Guaranteed by Bank of America Corporation
+BofA Finance LLC \$30,178,400 Capped GEARS Linked to an Unequally Weighted Basket of Five Indices Due April 30, 2026 Fully and Unconditionally Guaranteed by Bank of America Corporation

-The Capped GEARS (the "Notes") linked to an unequally weighted basket of five indices due November 30, 2022re senior unsecured obligations issued by BofA Finance LLC ("BofA Finance"), a direct, wholly-owned subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
-The return on the Notes is linked to the performance of an unequally weighted basket of five indices (the "Basket") comprised of the EURO STOXX 50[®] Index, the Nikkei Stock Average Index, the FTSE[®] 100 Index, the Swiss Market Index[®] and the S&P[®]/ASX 200 Index (each, a "Basket Component").
-If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes at maturity plus a return equal to the Basket Return multiplied by the Upside Gearing of 3.0, but no more than the Maximum Gain of 14.65%.
-If the Basket Return is zero, BofA Finance will repay the Stated Principal Amount of the Notes at maturity.
-However, if the Basket Return is negative, you will be fully exposed to the negative Basket Return and you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the value of the
+The Capped GEARS (the "Notes") linked to an unequally weighted basket of five indices due April 30, 202 fare senior unsecured obligations issued by BofA Finance LLC ("BofA Finance"), a consolidated finance subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
+The return on the Notes is linked to the performance of an unequally weighted basket of five indices (the "Basket") comprised of the EURO STOXX 50[®] Index, the Nikkei 225[®] Index, the FTSE[®] 100 Index, the Swiss Market Index[®] and the S&P[®]/ASX 200 Index (each, a "Basket Component").
+If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes a maturity plus a return equal to the Basket Return million does and you will receive less than the Stated Principal Amount of the Notes at maturity.
+However, if the Basket Return million is negative, you will be fully exposed to the negative Basket Return and you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the Basket Return million and you will receive less than the Stated Principal Amount at maturity.